inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/01a_Linear_Interpolation.md

 #### I: Uploading Raw data

-In this code chunk, we are uploading raw .dta data files and converting to them a csv format.
-These will then be saved to a processing data folder to protect the integrity of the raw data.
+In this section, the raw data is processed to a .csv format.
+The data files will then be saved to a processing data folder to protect the integrity of the raw data.

 ``` r
 #The BMI data extract